National Employee Benefits Day 2024: Which Benefits Foster Belonging?

 3. Be mindful of mental wellness benefits

 Mental health benefits are growing in popularity for several reasons.
-One in five Americans will experience a mental health condition in a given year, and 57% of U.S. workers report feeling stressed daily.
+One in four Americans live with a mental health condition, and 57% of U.S. workers report feeling stressed daily.
 Additionally, 36% of employers stated that expanding access to mental health services is one of their top healthcare initiatives in 2024.

 As such, companies should consider offering health insurance plans with mental health coverage, access to an EAP, and the option to utilize telehealth services.
 This approach ensures those who need help the most receive it, as almost one-quarter of those with moderate or severe anxiety and/or depression have skipped or delayed therapy due to cost.